FlorianxJ/Poorly-programmed-jpg-viewer/README.md

 The result is gonna be the same.

 If you wanna improve it just do so i am gonna have all the code uploaded in the Jpg reader .txt file.

-A brief description provided by chatgpt would be:

-This is a C# program that creates an image viewer.
-The viewer allows the user to select a folder and then displays all the .jpg images in that folder one by one.
-The user can navigate through the images using the ‘E’ key and can exit the viewer by pressing the ‘Escape’ key.
-The viewer also supports scrolling through the image using the mouse wheel.
-If there’s an error while loading an image, the program will catch the exception and print an error message to the console.
-It’s a neat piece of code!